stockbal/hana-scheduler/README.md

 ## Mechanism to schedule the HANA start

-To schedule the start of the HANA Cloud instance a simple cron job via then [cron](https://npmjs.org/cron) package is used.
+To schedule the start of the HANA Cloud instance a simple cron job via the [cron](https://npmjs.org/cron) package is used.
 This has the advantage of no additional costs as the [SAP Job Scheduler](https://) service is not available as free tier.

-Additionally as the scheduling takes place inside a node application, the scheduler checks all HANA instances if they are truly started if the initial job date lies in the future.

 ## Job configuration